atreyu1968/kdp-optimizer/replit.md

 ## Overview

 KDP Optimizer AI is a productivity application designed to automate the optimization of book metadata for Amazon Kindle Direct Publishing (KDP).
-The application analyzes manuscript content using AI and generates market-specific metadata including titles, descriptions, keywords, categories, and pricing recommendations across multiple Amazon marketplaces (US, Spain, Spain/Catalan, Germany, France, Italy, UK, Brazil).
+It analyzes manuscript content using AI to generate market-specific titles, descriptions, keywords, categories, and pricing recommendations across multiple Amazon marketplaces (US, Spain, Spain/Catalan, Germany, France, Italy, UK, Brazil).

-The tool follows a multi-step workflow: manuscript upload → configuration → AI analysis → results display.
-It processes book manuscripts to extract themes and entities, researches optimal keywords for each target market, and generates SEO-optimized metadata ready to copy directly into the KDP dashboard.

-**Language:** Application interface is in Spanish (neutral Latin American Spanish) for accessibility to Spanish-speaking authors.

-**Supported Manuscript Languages:** English, Spanish, Catalan, German, French, Italian, Portuguese
+The tool processes manuscripts to extract themes and entities, researches optimal keywords for each target market, and generates SEO-optimized metadata ready for KDP.
+The application interface is in Spanish (neutral Latin American Spanish), and it supports manuscript languages including English, Spanish, Catalan, German, French, Italian, and Portuguese.
+It implements KDP best practices for conversion optimization and compliance with Amazon's A9 algorithm.

-**KDP Optimization:** Implements best practices based on Amazon's A9 algorithm, focusing on conversion optimization, long-tail keywords, and compliance with KDP content guidelines.

 ## User Preferences